isomerpages/pa-kembangancc/pages/Kembangan Chai Chee.md

 </div>

 <ol>
-	<li>Kampong Kembangan CC</li>
+	<li><u>Kampong Kembangan CC</u></li>
 		<div style="padding:0 0 30px 0">A five-minute walk away from Kembangan MRT station, Kampong Kembangan CC is situated at a convenient location where residents can engage in sports and activities such as badminton and pickle ball.
 Residents may also register for classes such as ballet and taekwondo.</div>
-	<li>Kampong Ubi CC</li>
+	<li><u>Kampong Ubi CC</u></li>
 			<div>Kampong Ubi CC, is conveniently located a few minutes’ walk from the Eunos MRT station and bus interchange.
-Situated in the heart of Geylang Serai, you can experience the richness of the Malay culture and heritage as soon as you step into the CC.<br>Residents may also book the courts in the multi-purpose hall for badminton or pickle ball.</div>
+Situated in the heart of Geylang Serai, you can experience the richness of the Malay culture and heritage as soon as you step into the CC.
+Residents may also book courts in the multi-purpose hall for badminton or pickle ball.</div>
 </ol>

 <div>